-“The way I talk to patients about it is, you would not want a tattoo artist to do your surgery, and you probably wouldn’t want a surgeon to do your tattoo,” says plastic surgeon Frank DellaCroce, co-founder of the Center for Restorative Breast Surgery, the New Orleans hospital where Myers spends one week each month.
+“The way I talk to patients about it is, you would not want a tattoo artist to do your surgery, and you probably wouldn’t want a surgeon to do your tattoo,” said plastic surgeon Frank DellaCroce, co-founder of the Center for Restorative Breast Surgery, the New Orleans hospital where Myers spends one week each month.

 In turn, after spending the past 14 years working on reconstructed breasts, Myers has seen a wide range of work from surgeons — from the best to the less talented.

 He has seen poor incisions resulting in jagged scars, oddly placed reconstructed nipples and, simply put, thousands of misshapen breasts.
 Sometimes the inferior work he sees not only makes his job difficult — like finding the right place to put the tattoo on a breast several times smaller or larger than its mate — it makes him angry.